 The Corporation's credit risk associated with accounts receivable and unbilled revenue is primarily related to electricity bill payments from electricity customers.
 The Corporation obtains security deposits from certain customers in accordance with direction provided by the OEB and as outlined in the Corporation's conditions of service.
-As of December 31, 2015, the Corporation held security deposits related to electricity receivables in the amount of \$790,050 (2014 - \$777,627).
+As of December 31, 2016, the Corporation held security deposits related to electricity receivables in the amount of \$712,181 (2015 - \$790,086).

-As at December 31, 2015, there were no significant concentrations of credit risk with respect to any one customer.
+As at December 31, 2016, there were no significant concentrations of credit risk with respect to any one customer.
 No single customer accounts for revenue in excess of 5% of total distribution revenue.
-The Corporation earns its revenue from a broad base of approximately 20,600 customers located throughout its service territory.
+The Corporation earns its revenue from a broad base of approximately 20,900 customers (2015 - 20,600 customers) located throughout its service territory.

 The credit risk and mitigation strategies with respect to unbilled revenue are the same as for accounts receivable.
-The credit risk related to cash, cash equivalents and investments is mitigated by the Corporation's treasury policies on assessing and monitoring the credit exposures of counterparties.
+The credit risk related to cash is mitigated by the Corporation's treasury policies on assessing and monitoring the credit exposures of counterparties.